iMessage uses data to send and receive messages, but the real question is how much data does it use?

 Well, there’s no exact number to present as an answer.
 But there are things you can know.
 When you’re sending or receiving plain text as an iMessage, it barely puts a dent in your data plan.
 A single message that contains only text uses a few KBs, mostly just 1 KB.
 But messages containing images or videos can eat up a lot of data.
 A single message takes up a few MBs of data depending on the size of the attachment.
 So, when you are using cellular data to send iMessages, you need to be careful of your data usage.

-To know the amount of cellular data iMessage is using on your device, go to the ‘Settings’ app on your iPhone.
+To know the amount of cellular data iMessage is using on your iPhone, first, open the ‘Settings’ app from your home screen.

 Mobile data settings will open.
 Scroll down and you’ll find a list of data being used by all apps in descending order.
 Find ‘System Services’ in the list and tap on it.

-The stats for the data used by all System services will open.
+The stats for the data used by all System services will show.
 Go to ‘Messaging Services’, and you’ll find the data used by iMessage on the right.

 These stats show the data used by apps since the last reset date.
 You can reset the stats again so you can monitor the data usage from a particular date.
 Go back to Mobile data settings and scroll to the very bottom.
 Then, tap ‘Reset Statistics’ to reset the stats and start afresh.